stardust-88/Competitive-Programming-Hub/README.md

 # My-CP-Hub

-This repository contains internet resources of various competitive programming algorithms.<br>
+This repo contains internet resources of various competitive programming algorithms, data structures and other stuffs.<br>
 It may contain c++ codes when necessary.